immcantation/scoper/docs/topics/spectralClones.md

 `spectralClones` provides a computational platform to explore the B cell clonal relationships in high-throughput Adaptive Immune Receptor Repertoire sequencing (AIRR-seq) data sets.
-Two methods are included to perform clustering among sequences of B cell receptors (BCRs, also referred to as Immunoglobulins, (Igs)) that share the same V gene, J gene and junction length:
+Two methods are included to perform clustering among sequences of B cell receptors (BCRs, immunoglobulins, Ig) that share the same V gene, J gene and junction length:

 +  If `method` = `"novj"`: clonal relationships are inferred using an adaptive threshold that indicates the level of similarity among junction sequences in a local neighborhood.